mwojnars/hypertag/README.md

 <p>This paragraph is "inline" and "multiline" at the same time,
 it continues on subsequent lines without additional "|" markers.</p>
 <div>
-Another example of how a multiline text-only block can be written using an initial "|" marker in the headline and no other markers thereafter.
+Another way to write a multiline text-only block: with initial "|" marker in the headline followed by lines of text and no more markers.
 </div>
 ```